 Employees may participate in Shared Work if they are eligible to receive regular Unemployment Insurance benefits in New York State.
+They must serve a waiting week before receiving Shared Work benefit payments, unless they served a waiting period on an existing claim.
 The Shared Work weekly amount is the person's weekly benefit rate multiplied by the percentage their hours and wages are reduced under the Shared Work Plan.
 Workers participating in Shared Work:

-- May receive a maximum of 26 weeks of Shared Work benefits during a benefit year - May not receive more in a benefit year from Shared Work benefits combined with regular Unemployment Insurance benefits than they would receive under the regular Unemployment Insurance program alone (26 times the regular benefit rate)
+• May receive a maximum of 26 weeks of Shared Work benefits during a benefit year

-- Must be fully available to work for the Shared Work employer, but are not required to look for other work - Are not eligible for Shared Work benefits in any week in which they receive Supplemental Unemployment Compensation benefits (SUB pay) - Will have their Shared Work benefits reduced if they work for a different employer or work at self-employment
+- May not receive more in a benefit year from Shared Work benefits combined with regular Unemployment Insurance benefits than they would receive under the regular Unemployment Insurance program alone (26 times the regular benefit rate) - Must be fully available to work for the Shared Work employer, but are not required to look for other work - Are not eligible for Shared Work benefits in any week in which they receive Supplemental Unemployment Compensation benefits (SUB pay) - Will have their Shared Work benefits reduced if they work for a different employer or work at self-employment